Dutch Harbor Cruise Port Guide

 The Setting: Unalaska (pop. ~4,500) spans two islands—Unalaska Island and smaller Amaknak Island (Dutch Harbor)—connected by a bridge.
 800 miles SW of Anchorage, farther west than Hawaii.

 Key Insight: This is a working industrial fishing port, NOT a tourist terminal.
 Piers are commercial docks.
 Attractions are spread over several miles.
-Limited transport—plan ahead.
+Limited transportation—plan ahead.

 Where You'll Dock (or Tender)